sleepomeno/ThreepennySudoku/README.md

 ## What needs to be done?

 * Write better styling in *wwwroot/css/sudoku.css*
-* Download free sudokus and select them in GUI
+* Download free sudokus in Haskell cocde and make them selectable in GUI